 - During Green Careers Week (7-12 November 2022), all students learnt about Green Careers during their careers session, including Green Apprenticeships: Green Careers Week.
 They have also been investigating what types of Green Careers are available.

 Response to Covid-19

-The Covid-19 pandemic has meant that the planned Careers programme (particularly in the sixth form) had to be scaled back.
-Year 12 work experience was on the whole cancelled.
+The Covid-19 pandemic meant that the planned Careers programme (particularly in the Sixth Form) had to be scaled back.
+In 2020-21 the Year 12 work experience was on the whole cancelled.
 As a school we felt an obligation to provide some kind of alternative programme to part compensate from the missed work experience and sessions that had been planned in school to support it.

 A virtual futures programme was put together that allowed our students to work through the job application cycle – from identifying their personal strengths and skills, compiling a CV, preparing for interview (including taking part in a mock virtual interview) and a virtual work experience.
 Resources on finance were also included that covered topics such as understanding a payslip, taxes and national insurance, the importance of budgeting and investing for the future.
 The programme was made compulsory for all Year 12 students and also offered to Year 11 students to complete as an option.